+3.1.
+1958-1992.
 Spatial patterns of standard deviation of anomalies for all products (not shown) have a great deal of similarity.
-However, raw COADS has a significant amount of excessive variance compared to CDAS, about (2 mb) on average, which should be interpreted as the variance of the observational and sampling error.
+However, raw COADS has a significant amount of excessive variance compared to CDAS, about $(2 \text{ mb})^2$ on average, which should be interpreted as the variance of the observational and sampling error.
 The NCAR NH product also shows greater variance, while our OI and the UKMO products are close to CDAS.
 Both the NCAR NH and UKMO products are clearly superior to ours near coastlines (former analyses use land observations while we do not) and at the southern boundary of our analysis domain.
 In the "open ocean," however, the OI results seem to be somewhat smoother and more similar to CDAS.

-The same tendencies stand out also when the products are compared to CDAS in terms of rms differences (Fig. 2) and correlation coefficients (not shown).
+The same tendencies stand out also when the products are compared to CDAS in terms of rms differences (Figure 2) and correlation coefficients (not shown).
 The large increase in rms differences with CDAS near continent coastlines and the southern edge of the analysis domain discerned in the raw COADS data is only slightly decreased in the OI analysis, while in both the UKMO analysis and the NCAR NH the use of land observations and operational weather analyses reduce differences with the CDAS in these places.

-Comparison of Figs. 2a and 1b shows that our estimate of the truncation error exceeds almost everywhere the OI difference from CDAS.
-While the latter is expected to be smaller than the total error in the OI analysis (because both products use essentially the same dataset of historical marine SLP observations and because CDAS is probably providing a somewhat smoother version of the reality), the magnitude of the discrepancy suggests that our covariance adjustment procedure (see appendix) overestimated the variance in the tail of the spectrum.
+Comparison of Figures 2a and 1b shows that our estimate of the truncation error exceeds almost everywhere the OI difference from CDAS.
+While the latter is expected to be smaller than the total error in the OI analysis (because both products use essentially the same data set of historical marine SLP observations, and because CDAS is probably providing a somewhat smoother version of the reality), the magnitude of the discrepancy suggests that our covariance adjustment procedure (see Appendix) overestimated the variance in the tail of the spectrum.

-b.
-1899-1957

-In the Tropics the OI is closer to the UKMO product than to the raw COADS (Fig. 3).
+3.2.
+1899-1957.
+In the tropics the OI is closer to the UKMO product than to the raw COADS (Figure 3).
 In the North Atlantic the UKMO and the NCAR NH analyses are remarkably close (recall that the NCAR NH was used in the UKMO analysis as one of the input sources) and our OI is closer to both of them than to the raw COADS.
-In the North
+In the North Pacific, however, the UKMO and NCAR NH have larger differences, and the OI is closer to the UKMO than to the NCAR NH analysis.